|CLICK HERE for information on +Pass transportation for our students.

 Tuition Based 4 year old ECE and Full-Day Kindergarten

 Bromwell provides the opportunity for families to pay tuition to have their ECE & Kindergartners attend full-day programs.
-The programs are educationally and socially balanced and is integrated with all-school activities such as theater and PE.
+The programs are educationally and socially balanced and is integrated with all-school activities such as music and PE.

 Assigning students to classes is most effectively done by our classroom teachers who have been working with the students daily in an educational setting.
 Teachers consider the learning styles and academic needs of the returning students and assign them to the different classrooms at the next grade level.
 This process is done with care for and utmost consideration of each child’s academic and social/emotional needs.
 It takes careful consideration of many factors to create equitably balanced classrooms in terms of academic needs, behavior, gender, ethnicity, and number of students.